 Essay submissions are open to children in grades 1 through 12.

-For 2022, the ASYMCA is using an online submission process.
+The ASYMCA is uses an online submission process.
 Eligible participants can click the link to "Submit an Entry."
 The entry form is in two parts: the first part collects the child's information and includes a button to upload their submission; the second part collects information about their military sponsor.

 For artwork, you can upload a pdf, png, or jpeg file.